-The Additional Needs Team visits the primary schools, speaking to the Year 6 students, teachers and the Primary School Additional Needs Team, in the summer term prior to entry.
+The Additional Needs Team visits the primary schools, speaking to the Year 6 students, teachers and the Primary School SEN Team, in the summer term prior to entry.

-Visits by individual students or small groups are organised by liaison with the Additional Needs Team of the Primary School if necessary.
+Visits by individual students or small groups are organised by liaison with the SEN Team of the Primary School if necessary.

-The Additional Needs Team will invite the relevant staff from post-16 placements to the Transfer Reviews of students in year 11, to discuss support at college or 6th Form.
+The Additional Needs Team will invite the relevant staff from post-16 placements to the Transfer Reviews of students with an EHCP in year 11, to discuss support at college or 6th Form.
 This also provides an opportunity for visits to be arranged to support transition between placements.

-The files of students with SEND and/or safeguarding concerns are transferred to receiving establishments as soon as possible to assist with good transition and information sharing.
+The files of students with Additional Needs and/or safeguarding concerns are transferred to receiving establishments as soon as possible to assist with good transition and information sharing.
+This will also include key information regarding exam access arrangements.
 Receiving establishments must sign and return a receipt to confirm they have received safeguarding records.